-- 10 metres from any District road boundary; (vi) - (vii) 15 metres from any State Highway boundary; - (viii) 3 metres from any other site boundary: - (ix) 10 metres from any residential dwelling unit on any other site; - 15 metres from any bank or stream edge; (x) - 20 metres from the bed of any water body listed in Schedule 12 Priority (xi) Water Bodies. - (b) All residential dwelling units, family flats and sensitive activities shall comply with the following additional setbacks and separation distances: - (i) 300 metres from any building containing an existing intensive farming activity on any other site; - (ii) 150 metres from any piggery effluent storage and treatment facilities or human effluent storage and treatment facilities (excluding domestic wastewater systems) on any other site; - 20 metres from any other farm (e.g. dairy and poultry) effluent storage and (iii) treatment facilities on any other site.
+- (vi) 10 metres from any District road boundary; - (vii) 15 metres from any State Highway boundary; - (viii) 3 metres from any other site boundary; - (ix) 10 metres from any residential dwelling unit on any other site; - (x) 15 metres from any bank or stream edge; - (xi) 20 metres from the bed of any water body listed in Schedule 12 Priority Water Bodies. - (b) All residential dwelling units, family flats and sensitive activities shall comply with the following additional setbacks and separation distances:

-- (iv) 30 metres from the edge of an existing plantation forest under separate ownership. - (v) 200 metres from existing aggregate extraction activities on the Ohau River (area shown on the Planning Maps). - (c) Any building used for intensive farming activity shall comply with the following setbacks and separation distances: - (i) 300 metres from any residential dwelling unit, family flat and other sensitive activities on any other site; - (ii) 50 metres from any site boundary; - (iii) 600 metres from any Residential, Greenbelt Residential, Open Space, Industrial or Commercial Zone.
+- (i) 300 metres from any building containing an existing intensive farming activity on any other site; - (ii) 150 metres from any piggery effluent storage and treatment facilities or human effluent storage and treatment facilities (excluding domestic wastewater systems) on any other site; - (iii) 20 metres from any other farm (e.g. dairy and poultry) effluent storage and treatment facilities on any other site. - (iv) 30 metres from the edge of an existing plantation forest under separate ownership. - (v) 200 metres from existing aggregate extraction activities on the Ohau River (area shown on the Planning Maps). - (vi) On a site of 5,000m2 or less that adjoins a site of 20,000m2 or more, 10 metres from the boundary between the 5,000m2 site and the 20,000m2 site. - (c) Any building used for intensive farming activity shall comply with the following setbacks and separation distances: - (i) 300 metres from any residential dwelling unit, family flat and other sensitive activities on any other site; - (ii) 50 metres from any site boundary; - (iii) 600 metres from any Residential, Greenbelt Residential, Open Space or Commercial Zone.

-19.6.5 Home Occupations
+19.6.6 Home Occupations

-(a) A hHome occupations shall not exceed 50m2 in total gross floor area dedicated to this activity.
+(a) Home occupations shall not exceed 50m2 in total gross floor area dedicated to this activity.

-19.6.6 Noise Insulation
+19.6.7 Noise Insulation

-- (a) Any habitable room in a new noise sensitive activity or any alteration(s) to an existing noise sensitive activity constructed within 40 metres (measured from the nearest painted edge of the carriageway) of a State Highway, or land that is subject to a notice of requirement or designation for a State Highway shall be designed, constructed and maintained to meet an internal noise level of 40dBA L{Aeg (24 hours)}. - (i) Compliance with Rule 19.6.6(a) shall be achieved by, prior to the construction of any noise sensitive activity, an acoustic design certificate from a suitably qualified acoustic engineer is to be provided to Council demonstrating that the above internal sound levels will be achieved. - (b) Any habitable room in a new noise sensitive activity or any alteration(s) to an existing noise sensitive activity constructed within 30 metres (measured from the nearest edge of the rail corridor) of the North Island Main Trunk Railway shall be designed, constructed and maintained to meet an internal noise level of: - (i) 35dBA L{Aeq (1 hour)} inside bedrooms. - (ii) 40dBA L{Aeq (1 hour)} inside other habitable rooms.
+- (a) Any habitable room in a new noise sensitive activity or any alteration(s) to an existing noise sensitive activity constructed within 40 metres (measured from the nearest painted edge of the carriageway) of a State Highway, or land that is subject to a notice of requirement or designation for a State Highway shall be designed, constructed and maintained to meet an internal noise level of 40dBA L{Aeq (24 hours)}. - (i) Compliance with Rule 19.6.7(a) shall be achieved by, prior to the construction of any noise sensitive activity, an acoustic design certificate from a suitably qualified acoustic engineer is to be provided to Council demonstrating that the above internal sound levels will be achieved. - (b) Any habitable room in a new noise sensitive activity or any alteration(s) to an existing noise sensitive activity constructed within 30 metres (measured from the nearest edge of the rail corridor) of the North Island Main Trunk Railway shall be designed, constructed and maintained to meet an internal noise level of: - (i) 35dBA L{Aeq (1 hour)} inside bedrooms.

-Compliance with Rule 19.6.6(b) shall be achieved by, prior to the construction of any noise sensitive activity, an acoustic design certificate from a suitably qualified acoustic engineer is to be provided to Council demonstrating that the above internal sound levels will be achieved.
+(ii) 40dBA L{Aeq (1 hour)} inside other habitable rooms.

-19.6.7 Noise
+Compliance with Rule 19.6.7(b) shall be achieved by, prior to the construction of any noise sensitive activity, an acoustic design certificate from a suitably qualified acoustic engineer is to be provided to Council demonstrating that the above internal sound levels will be achieved.

-(a) Noise from any activity shall not exceed the following limits when measured at, or within, any point within any other site:
+19.6.8 Noise

-(i) On any day -
+- (a) Noise from any activity shall not exceed the following limits when measured at, or within, any point within any other site: - (i) On any day -